 - Create a brand.

 - Do not create content using bots.
-Google is much smarter than you are.
+Google is much more intelligent than you are.

 - Avoid plagiarism.